 What Is Strengths-Based Development?

 Let’s start by exploring what strengths-based development is.
 This is nothing more than helping your employees identify their strong areas and then determine ways to match those strengths to specific tasks within the organization.
-Here are some top coaching courses.
+Here are our top coaching courses.

 This results in a much better fit than simply assuming that any employee can be hammered into any position with the right training and performance management practices.
 It’s the old square peg/round hole conundrum.
 Strengths-based development helps ensure that your square pegs go into square holes and round pegs go into round holes.